hyperledger/besu-docs/docs/Reference/API-Methods.md

 * `hash`: *string* - 32-byte hash of a block

 * `verbose`: *boolean* - if `true`, returns the full [transaction objects](API-Objects.md#transaction-object);
-if `false`, returns the transaction hashes.
+if `false`, returns the transaction hashes

 #### Returns